Gordon25/tp/docs/UserGuide.md

 2. Download the latest `soconnect.jar` from [here](https://github.com/AY2122S1-CS2103T-W15-3/tp/releases).

+// insert picture here

 3. Copy the file to the folder you want to use as the _home folder_ for your SoConnect.

 4. Double-click the file to start SoConnect.
-This is how SoConnect looks like:<br>
+If you installed correctly, you should see something similar on your screen:<br>

     <div markdown="span" class="alert alert-info">:information_source: **Note:**